funcompbio/project-maskwearing/README.md

 The analysis of the data described in the HTML file should contain the following
 sections:

-  * Abstract: Summary of the question and the findings (max.
+  * **Abstract:** Summary of the question and the findings (max.
 200 words).
-  * Introduction: Description of the question and the data employed to answer it.
+  * **Introduction:** Description of the question and the data employed to answer it.
     Description of any steps taken, if any, previous to this R Markdown document, to prepare the data that is being analyzed.
-  * Results: R code intertwined with text, descriping the analysis steps and the display items with the results, which should consist at least of one table and one plot.
+  * **Results:** R code intertwined with text, descriping the analysis steps and the display items with the results, which should consist at least of one table and one plot.
-  * Conclusions: summary of the findings, limitations of the study, ways in which this type of study could be improved in the future.
+  * **Conclusions:** summary of the findings, limitations of the study, ways in which this type of study could be improved in the future.
-  * References: bibliographic references.
+  * **References:** bibliographic references.

+## Methodology

+The analysis of the data should be carried out at least using R, but you can also use shell or Python scripts to transform or prepare the data for the analysis with
+R. If those prior steps using shell or Python scripts are included, they should be described in the introduction section of the R Markdown document and, ideally, made readily reproducible using a Makefile.

 ## Evaluation rubric